-Mission Control server runtime installer
+Install the Mission Control server runtime using the embedded Kubernetes cluster

 When installing onto bare-metal or VM infrastructure, you must first run the Mission Control Runtime installer to create and configure Kubernetes where you are installing Mission Control.
 The runtime installer sets up the prerequisite services and then installs Mission Control components.
 Runtime installer accommodates online and offline (airgap) modes.